shining0611armor/Predicting-of-Turbofan-Engine-Degradation-Using-the-NASA-C-MAPSS-Dataset/README.md

 <img src="Images/screenshot051.png"  style="width: 20  %;" class="center">

-The values of the considered metrics in this state are close to the values reported in the paper.
+<p>The values of the considered metrics in this state are close to the values reported in the paper.</p>